vkh12/phovoorhees/README.md

 A sucessful restaurant website should have:
  * a Filtered Menu
+ * a Gallery of High-Def Photos of Menu Items / Products
+ * Store Phone Number embedded
- * an Online-Ordering System that is connected to the POS
+ * an Online-Ordering System embedded
+ * a Delivery Service embedded
  * use fonts that are trasferrable to different languages when translated

 <br>